Skip to main content

 STEP 4 Start Knitting!

-Pro tip: If you want to double check some of your colors and charts, try swatching your motifs.
-We have a whole post about Swatching Colorwork in the Round.
+Check your Colors: If you want to double check some of your colors and charts try Swatching Colorwork in the Round to make sure everything looks good.

 Time to design your own!